Can Queen Elizabeth Choose Who Follows Her To The Throne?

 According to the law, Queen Elizabeth simply isn’t allowed to choose her successor to the throne.
 She can’t choose ever.

-Should the successor to the throne die, step down or violate succession rules in some way that renders this person unfit to rule, the next in line will become the monarch.
+Should the successor to the throne die, step down, or violate succession rules in some way that renders this person unfit to rule, the next in line will become the monarch.
 The current monarch still doesn’t get to choose, and royal succession will still be followed.

 Succession is determined at birth, and it’s basically carved in stone at that point.
 As the firstborn of Elizabeth, Charles will follow her to the throne regardless.
 Since succession is regulated by a Parliamentary statute, Parliament would have to change the royal order of succession.
 No royal family member has the authority to do it.